Gauge bosons masses in the context of the Supersymmetric $SU(3)_{C}\otimes SU(3)_{L}\otimes U(1)_{N}$ Model: Introduction

-Of course, if this result presented by CDF, an excess bigger than $6$ $\sigma$, is confirmed by future experiments, new physics beyond the SM is required to explain this anomaly.
-The average value of this measurement is \cite{average}
+Clearly if this result, presented by the CDF, is confirmed by other experimental collaborations, this mean a new indication of physics beyond the SM.

-Recently it was proposed this shift can be easily explained by a real triplet Higgs boson \cite{Blank:1997qa,Chen:2006pb} and with an extra complex triplet Higgs boson \cite{evans} and also at leptoquark model \cite{Bhaskar:2022vgk}.
-There is an attempt to explain this anomaly in the context of the Minimal $R$-Symmetric extension of MSSM, known as MRSSM \cite{Kribs:2007ac,Diessner:2014ksa,Diessner:2019ebm,athron} and also, the use of Two Higgs Doulet Model (2HDM) \cite{Lu:2022bgw}, and there is also a top-down motivated model in which extra sector states from a D3-brane also accommodate this result \cite{Heckman:2022the}.

-From the theoretical point of view, the SM cannot be a fundamental theory since it has so many parameters and some important questions like that of the number of families do not have an answer in its context.
+From the theoretical point of view, the SM cannot be a fundamental theory since it has so many questions like that of the number of families do not have an answer in its context.
 One of these possibilities to solve this problem is that, at energies of a few TeVs, the gauge symmetry may be

-(or it is more known as 3-3-1 for shortness) instead of that of the SM~\cite{pp,pf}.
-They are interesting possibilities for the physics at the TeV scale.
-In this model to give mass for the charged leptons, we need to introduce an Anti-Sextet Higgs boson $S$.
+(or it is more known as M331 for shortness) instead of that of the SM \cite{pp,pf}.
+They are interesting possibilities for the physics at the TeV scale and we can also accomodate the CDF data \cite{VanLoi:2022eir}.
+When $\sigma_{1}$ get non zero value the neutrinos get the following Majorana mass term \cite{Pisano:1997hk}

-The supersymmetric version of the 3-3-1 minimal model was done Refs.~\cite{ema1,pal2,331susy1,mcr,Rodriguez:2005jt}, or it is more knowm as MSUSY331 for shortness.
-In this model beyond the anti-sextet $S$, we need to introduce a Sextet $S^{\prime}$ Higgs boson to cancel chiral anomalies generated by the superpartners of $S$ in similar way as we have to add a new doublet scalar at Minimal Supersuymmetric Standard Model (known as MSSM for shortness).
-The vaccum expectation value of $S$ can expain the shift on the $W$ mass in similar way as done at \cite{evans} as we will shown below.
+The supersymmetric version of the 331 minimal model, or it is more known as MSUSY331 for shortness, was considered \cite{ema1,pal2,331susy1,mcr}.
+In this model beyond the anti-sextet $S$, we need to introduce a Sextet $S^{\prime}$ Higgs boson, to cancel chiral anomalies generated by the superpartners of $S$ in similar way as we have to add a new doublet scalar at Minimal Supersymmetric Standard Model (MSSM).

+When all the neutral fields in sextet and anti-sextet get vev, the neutrinos obtain mass via the see-saw mechanism, due to the mix between higgsinos with the usual leptons, which is given by:

+in a similar way to what we have done \cite{Montero:2001ch}.
+It must be explore it in the future.

+The vaccum expectation value of this new scalar field, $S^{\prime}$, can expain the shift on the $W$ mass as we will shown below.
+We can decompose our scalars fields in $SU(2)\otimes U(1)$ representations \cite{Liu:1993gy,Montero:1999mc,DeConto:2015eia}